UWCNuclear/UbuntuSetUp/README.md

 Step 4.
 Set up username and password in the Ubuntu terminal

 Step 5.
-To update librairies, type in the terminal:
+To update librairies, paste (by using the right click of your mouse pad or middle click of your mouse) the following commands in the terminal:

     sudo apt update

+and

     sudo apt upgrade

 Step 6.
-To check if a particular program is in the Ubuntu repository and install the figure editor "grace", type in the terminal:
+To check if a particular program is in the Ubuntu repository and install the figure editor "grace", paste the following commands in the terminal:

     sudo apt-cache search grace
     sudo apt install grace

 Step 7.
-Install the text editor "gedit" by typing in the terminal:
+Install the text editor "gedit" by pasting in the terminal:

     sudo apt install gedit

 *Test*: Type "gedit" in the terminal.
-If it complains about connection or display, type the following line in the terminal:
+If it complains about connection or display, paste the following line in the terminal:

     export DISPLAY=0:0

 Then, type "gedit ~/.bashrc", add the line "export DISPLAY=0:0", save and close.
-Finally, type in the terminal:
+Finally, paste in the terminal:

     source ~/.bashrc